 The brand new pastor and his wife, newly assigned to their first ministry to reopen a church in suburban Brooklyn, arrived in early October excited about their opportunities.
 When they saw their church, it was very run down and needed much work.
 They set a goal to have everything done in time to have their first service on Christmas Eve.
 They worked hard, repairing pews, plastering walls, painting, etc. On December 18th, they found themselves ahead of schedule and just about finished.

-On December 19th, a terrible tempest (a driving rainstorm) hit the area and lasted for about two days.
+When December 19th rolled around, a terrible tempest (a driving rainstorm) hit the area and lasted for about two days.
 On the 21st, the pastor went over to the church.
 His heart sank when he saw that the roof had leaked, causing a large area of plaster about 20 feet by 8 feet to fall off the front wall of the sanctuary just behind the pulpit, beginning about head high.
 The pastor cleaned up the mess on the floor, and not knowing what else to do but postpone the Christmas Eve service, headed home.

 On the way, he noticed that a local business was having a flea market type sale for charity so he stopped in.
 One of the items was a beautiful, handmade, ivory colored, crocheted tablecloth with exquisite work, fine colors and a cross embroidered right in the center.
 It was just the right size to cover up the hole in the front wall.
 He bought it and headed back to the church.